-- ◆ Do not be pressured into buying a certain phone.
-If you want a smartphone but your supervisor is suggesting you buy an old-fashioned flip-phone (keitai), or vice versa, do not feel obliged to go along with their suggestion.
+- Do not be pressured into buying a certain phone.
+If you want a smartphone but your supervisor is suggesting you buy an old-fashioned flip phone (keitai), or vice versa, do not feel obliged to go along with their suggestion.
 Simply tell your supervisor that it is not the one you want and ask if you can continue shopping.
-The final decision is yours, and yours alone. - ◆ Do not feel pressured to sign up with a certain phone provider.
+The final decision is yours, and yours alone. - Do not feel pressured to sign up with a certain phone provider.
 Your supervisor will often take you to the nearest phone store or to the provider they got their phone from.
 Sometimes, the store you go to will not have the deal you are looking for or they may not carry the specific phone you want.
 If that is the case, don't worry!
-You are not obliged to buy a phone at a specific store, and you should not feel pressured to do so.
-Simply tell your supervisor that you want to shop around a bit more and ask them if you can visit another store before making your final decision.
+You are not obliged to buy a phone at a specific store and should not feel pressured to do so.
+Simply tell your supervisor that you want to shop around a bit more and ask them if you can visit another store before making your final decision. - Please note that supervisors are not obligated to help you set up a phone plan; you may have to do this alone.
+If you run into this situation, please speak to your RA or other ALTs in your area for advice and assistance.